 After the end of WW II, he established the Shūrenkai Dōjō aiming at the resurrection of the martial arts.
 Miyagi Chōjun and many other martial artists performed at the grand opening ceremony.
 He was also instrumental in teaching bōjutsu and karate in the elementary and junior high schools and youth associations of the devastated post-war Itoman region, and for many years also served as the president of the Itoman District Athletic Association.
 Because of his important achievements he was featured in the encyclopedic Okinawa Daihyakka Jiten.

 Besides Chatan Yara no Kon he also taught another high-level bō kata, namely Chōun no Kon, and besides he was probably also involved in the transmission of the epic Soeishi no Kon.
 These are all bōjutsu of the highest technical level to be found on Okinawa.
+In addition, I have the feeling he was involved in handing down Sesoko no Kon, but this is just a hypothesis of mine.

 It should be noted that there is also a kata going by the same name Chatan Yara no Kon.
 You find this version all over the internet, but it is Chatan Yara in name only.
 However, to complicate the matter even more, the original Okinawan kata on which this Chatan Yara no Kon was based (i.e. Tokumine no Kon of Isshin-ryū) itself might have to be considered Tokumine in name only, and actually the original Chatan Yara no Kon might have provided a few inspirations.
 Anyway, by all standards and although we find a very specific signature technique of the real one in it, this has to be considered a completely different kata.